mattneary/jeannie/README.md

 given command into one of two buckets: tasks involving soft skills are completed by GPT-3 with the result being streamed right to your terminal, whereas tasks that demand greater precision are delegated to bash--with GPT-3 being used to generate the bash code.
-The triage prompt is in a prompt file called `assign.sh`.
+The triage prompt is in a file called `assign.sh`.

 ## Installation